yeslogic/prince-docs/docs/server-integration.md

 `--fail-missing-glyphs`
 Fail if glyphs cannot be found for any characters.

+`--fail-pdf-profile-error`
+Fail if the chosen PDF profile cannot be used.

+`--fail-pdf-tag-error`
+Fail if there is an accessibility tagging error.

+`--fail-safe`
+Enables all of the preceding fail-safe options.

 Usually Prince will try hard to solve any unexpected issues that arise, prioritizing the creation of a PDF - missing glyphs would be represented as a question mark ("?") and resources not loaded would simply be dropped.
-The fail-safe options are there to prevent the creation of broken PDFs due to temporary network problems or unexpected font issues.
+The fail-safe options are there to prevent the creation of broken PDFs due to temporary network problems or unexpected issues.
 If the condition specified with one of the command-line options is triggered, the conversion will return an explicit failure status, and no PDF is created.
 Appropriate action to identify and fix the problem can be taken before attempting a new conversion.

 The JavaScript property [`Prince.failStatus`](js-support.md#window.Prince.failStatus) can also be used to trigger an explicit failure status based on custom criteria.
 See also under [The Prince Object](javascript.md#js-prince-obj).